 Many teams use Kanban Boards to track their product work, but you can also use them to track your improvements coming out of retrospectives.

-Simply hang this Improvements Board somewhere in your team room or use one of your online tools - think #ActionItems Slack channels, a special area on your team Miro and Mural boards, etc. - to keep the status highly visible to the team.
-And when the team commits to an Action Item at the end of a retrospective, the Ambassador should put it in the To Do column.
+Hang this Improvements Board somewhere in your team room or use one of your online tools - think #ActionItems Slack channels- to keep the status highly visible to the team.
+Whenever the team commits to an Action Item at the end of a retrospective, the Ambassador should put it in the To Do column.

-One reason this is such a powerful technique is that not only does it make the Action Item highly visible, it also makes the progress (or lack thereof) the team is making on the Action Item visible.
+One reason this is such a powerful technique is that it makes the Action Item highly visible and makes the team's progress (or lack thereof) visible on the Action Item.

 3. Monitor and physically record your progress